adam-sharp2003/Colour-Gradient/README.md

 # Colour-Gradient

 A client had a system on there website where a table would display numbers from 0 to 10 and assign a colour to the background (gradient being gold/white/blue) with 10 if statements.
-Problem was that the numbers were to 1 decimal place, so numbers in the same whole number (i.e 7 and 7.9) would use the same colour, and if you wanted to add more colours, you'd have to make 100 id statements.
+Problem was that the numbers were to 1 decimal place, so numbers in the same whole number (i.e 7 and 7.9) would use the same colour, and if you wanted to add more colours, you'd have to make 100 if statements.
 I decided to rewrite the whole system to do the following:

 - convert the two hexcodes to rgb
 - create a list which would hold